walstromowen/shackle-breaker/README.md

 # Bugs
 * If an ally retreats then second ally dies, the retreated ally can be selected to fill in for the defeated ally even though he just escaped
-* if ally retreats with a status effect, the effect still plays

 # Planned Quality of Life Improvements